 - Over 4,000 crew worked on the ship, serving over 13,000 meals a day.
 Imagine being one of those cooks?

 We were able to pick up a DVD of the U.S.S.
-Midway (the same movie from the theater on the tour – but with added commentary) for just $10 at the gift shop, but if you have Amazon you can grab a 50-minute DVD that would be a great movie for kids to watch, and would make a wonderful history lesson.
+Midway (the same movie from the theater on the tour – but with added commentary) for just $10 at the gift shop.
+But if you have Amazon you can grab a 50-minute DVD that would make a wonderful history lesson.